 Our playgrounds and outdoor gyms are open but with strict guidelines in place.
 We look to our residents to take a personal moral responsibility in following the Government instructions which are designed to safeguard us all.
 Thank you for your co-operation at this difficult time.

-Our parks remain open and we will endeavour, with restricted staffing, to maintain parks services as best we can.
+Our parks remain open and we endeavour, with restricted staffing, to maintain parks services as best we can.
 Please follow Government instructions and use the parks responsibly, maintaining social distancing.
 Please visit the Government’s dedicated webpages for the latest advice.